 Food contamination happens when something gets into food that shouldn’t be there.

-While there are many scenarios that might cause food contamination, most fall under one of four categories; biological, chemical, physical and cross-contamination.
+While there are many scenarios that might cause food contamination, most fall under one of three categories; biological, chemical or physical contamination.

 Biological contamination is when bacteria or toxins contaminate food and is a common cause of food poisoning and food spoilage.

 Food poisoning can happen when harmful bacteria, also called pathogens, spread to food, and are consumed.
 Bacteria are small microorganisms that split and multiply very quickly.
 In conditions ideal for bacterial growth, one single-cell bacteria can split so many times that in just seven hours, it has multiplied into two million.

 Some bacteria such as salmonella, staphylococcus and listeria are extremely toxic by themselves.
 And, sometimes it’s not the bacteria that are toxic to humans, but the process of the bacteria multiplying and producing waste.
 However, not all bacteria are harmful to humans; many are quite beneficial, such as those found in yoghurt.